The future of GTM AI is here

 AI is transforming the way we approach SEO, making it easier and more efficient to optimize your website for better search engine rankings.
 One of the key areas where AI shines is in assisting with various SEO tasks, such as content creation and keyword research.

-When it comes to content creation, AI-powered tools like Copy.ai can help you generate high-quality, SEO-friendly content at scale.
+But when it comes to content creation, AI-powered tools like Copy.ai can help you generate high-quality, SEO-friendly content at scale.
 These tools use advanced natural language processing (NLP) and machine learning algorithms to understand the context and intent behind your target keywords, allowing them to produce content that's both relevant and engaging for your audience.

 By leveraging AI for keyword research, you can uncover new opportunities to optimize your content and improve your SEO scores.
 You can also use AI to analyze your competitors' keyword strategies and identify gaps in your own content that you can fill to gain a competitive edge.